 ActivitiesTAKE A PUNT at the Raceourse.
 Watch the Mariners play at the Central Coast Stadium.
 Usain Bolt used to run with them.
 Climb to the top of Rumbalara Reserve, with its panoramic views.
 You might well pass a scrub turkey on the way up.
-Ride on a junk on Brisbane Water (I did that once, many year ago!)
-Bara Barang Aboriginal Centre: 3 Mann Street, Gosford.
-Phone: (02) 4312 5133.
-Website: website here.
+Ride on a junk on Brisbane Water (I did that once, many moons ago!)

 The Central Coast was once Darkinjung turf.
 Their legacy survives at Bara Barang, which means "Make Tomorrow" and aims to become a tourist attraction with a planetarium and the like.
 It would be nice to learn the Darkinjung names for the stars, if the project ever gets off the ground.
 I do know that Mirrabooka is their word for the Milky Way, and Mount Yengo is their Uluru.
 If I could ever make pilgrimage to that place, I will.

 Oldest astronomers in the world https://t.co/XjJ5xT6WRd— Shelley Ware (@IndigenousX) June 12, 2021

 I have a personal bond with this garden as it was planted by the Edogawa Ward of Tokyo, where I lived for 4 years, in Shinozaki.
-Whoever said that sister cities were a waste of money? this place is worth every cent!
-The garden, which adjoins the Gosford Regional Gallery, encompasses a Koi Pavilion, Wisteria Walk, and a sukiya style teahouse.
+Whoever said that sister cities were a waste of money??? this space is worth every Yen invested in it!
+Adjoining the Gosford Regional Gallery, the garden encompasses a Koi Pavilion, Wisteria Walk, and a sukiya style teahouse.